Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 Consider a dataset universe, where the power output of each data point varies within the range $\pm1\%$, $\pm1.75\%$ or $\pm2.5\%$ of the original value.
 As this range increases, the range of datasets that are required to be statistically indistinguishable (in the model weights query) also increases, hence improving privacy.
 To ensure monotonic properties, we construct matrix $C$ in \eqref{MCF:cc} by selecting $p=10$ points at random within the range from 3 to 10 m/s.
 The results of the output and program perturbation strategy are reported in Table \ref{tab:wind_power_curve_results}.
 The two strategies result in a larger regression loss than the non-private solution, and the loss increases as the domain of dataset universe increases, revealing the trade-offs between the privacy level and the model accuracy.
 The output perturbation, however, systematically fails to deliver physically meaningful power curves that preserve monotonic proprieties of the non-private solution.
 The program perturbation, on the other hand, identifies the adjusted model wights whose perturbation is guaranteed to be feasible with a high probability.
 Notably, for Vestas, Siemens, Enercon and GE turbines, such an adjustment is marginal (note the marginal difference in the expected regression loss), but the gain in model feasibility is significant.
+The output and program perturbation strategies are visualized in Figure \ref{fig:Alstom} for a selected turbine.

-\subsection{Private semidefinite programming: Maximum volume inscribed ellipsoid}
+\subsection{Private Semidefinite Programming: Maximum Volume Inscribed Ellipsoid}

 Let $\mathcal{U}$ be a bounded, non-empty polyhedral set given by a number of linear equalities:

 The goal is to compute the maximum volume ellipsoid $\mathcal{E}$ contained in $\mathcal{U}$ described by a set